 As explained in detail in the notice you receive from the Appeals Council, if you file a civil action, you must send us copies of the complaint you filed and of the summons issued by the court.
 These copies must be sent by certified or registered mail to the Social Security Administration's Office of the General Counsel that handles the area where the complaint is filed.
 For information on the office associated with your area, see Program Operations Manual System GN 03106.020 Service of Process.

 If the Appeals Council denies your request for review or issues an unfavorable decision, you may file a civil action in U.S. District Court within 60 days after you receive notice of the Council's action in the case.
-The Office of Disability Adjudication and Review prepares the certified record for the Courts in such cases.
+The Office of Analytics, Review, and Oversight prepares the certified record for the Courts in such cases.

 We received 18,445 new court cases during fiscal year 2017 (October 2016 - September 2017).

 We processed 18,093 new court cases during fiscal year 2017 (October 2016 - September 2017).